Tesla Cybertruck electric pickup revealed in Los Angeles

-We already know that the pickup will be what's referred to in the US as a ‘full-size’ pickup.
-That means it'll be about the same size as a Ford F-150 and much bigger than the likes of the Nissan Navara and Mitsubishi L200 that dominate the market in the UK.
+The Cybertruck is what's referred to in the US as a ‘full-size’ pickup: that means it'll be about the same size as a Ford F-150 and much bigger than the likes of the Nissan Navara and Mitsubishi L200 that dominate the market in the UK.